-That's not work as far an I'm concerned.
+That's not work as far as I'm concerned.

 That post also has the potential to make me a lot more affiliate income by just existing.
 How fantastic!

-Okay soo enough about me, let delve into it!
+Okay soo enough about me, let's delve into it!

 *This post contains affiliate links which means I receive a percentage of any purchased products.
 I do not recommend any products that I don’t have full confidence in.
 For more information you can always check out my disclaimer.